islandevolution/islandevolution.github.io/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %} Team

-We are a diverse group of people interested in understanding island biology, diversification dynamics and genome evolution.
+We are interested in island biology, diversification dynamics and genome evolution.
 Click on group member profiles to learn more about us!

 {% include section.html %}